-Today I’m going to discuss the control chart and run chart upon a request from Umasankar Natarajan, who is a visitor to my blog and asked me to write on the seven quality control tools.
+Today I’m going to discuss the control chart and run chart upon a request from Umasankar Natarajan, who is a visitor to my blog and asked me to write about the seven quality control tools.

-Control charts and run charts are important tools in quality management, which help you identify trends or errors in the product or the process.
-A short look at these charts can give you answers to many questions, such as:
+Control charts and run charts are important tools in quality management, which help you to identify trends or errors in the product or the process.
+A short look at these charts can give you the answers to many questions, such as:

 - How is the process performing?